rkristelijn/dhtmlx-grid-rest-api/README.md

 * You need to initialize the grid (and not the `dataProcessor`) with data and this bypasses the `dataProcessor`.
 * `dataProcessor` uses AJAX, which is not the latest technology.
 In itself this is not an issue, but I want to use fetch using newline delimited JSON to enable streaming.

+Anyway, this is how far I came until I decided to not use `dataProcessor`.
+There is (at least) one bug;

+- when a new record is inserted, the grid uses the id of grid, not the id of Mongo, so updates will result in inserts.
+There should be a callback somewhere in the grid or dataProcessor to put [`mygrid.changeRowId("old_id","new_id");`](https://docs.dhtmlx.com/grid__basic_operations.html#setting_id)

 # Setting up

 * clone the repo: `git clone https://github.com/rkristelijn/grid-socket-io.git`